 We’ll contact you within three working days of receiving your claim.
 We will tell you whether you’re entitled, or ask for any extra documentation needed to process your claim.
 If you do not hear from us by phone, email or letter, please contact us.

 Benefit can't normally be backdated, so send your completed form and documents to us as soon as possible.

 If you've claimed benefit, but think you should have done this from an earlier date, you'll need to write to us asking us to backdate your claim.
 You'll need to give a good reason why your claim is late.
 This is known as 'good cause' and must be continuous for the period you want benefit backdated.

 - Each backdating claim is considered on individual circumstances.

-- We'll consider other things which may have affected your ability to claim such as your age, health and other circumstances.
+- We'll consider other things that may have affected your ability to claim, such as your age, health and other circumstances.